tayfundogdas/udig/plugins/net.refractions.udig.catalog.arcsde/lib/readme.txt

 The files icu4j-3.2+.jar,jpe_sdk-9.2+.jar and jsde_sdk-9.2+.jar here
 are fake ones.
-They're empty files in order for eclipse not to complain about the plugin missing required jars.
+They're empty jar files in order for eclipse not to complain about the plugin missing required jars.
 When running udig, since the geotools arcsde plugin won't find the required ESRI Java API classes, it will ask for the location of the actual jars.